 The nearest railhead New Jalpaiguri (NJP), is connected on the railway map from almost all major cities of the country.
-Bagdogra (IXB), with daily flights from Kolkata and Delhi is the nearest airport.
-Both of which are in the city of Siliguri, West Bengal.
-Dzongu is 150 kilometers and a 5 hour drive from SIliguri.
+Bagdogra (IXB), with daily flights from Kolkata and Delhi, is the nearest airport.
+Both of which are in the town of Siliguri, West Bengal.
+Dzongu is 150 kilometers and a 5-hour drive from Siliguri.

 From Gangtok, dedicated hired cars or shared vehicles for Mangan are readily available.
-From Mangan again hired cars are available for different villages in Dzongu.
-Shared jeeps for some villages are also available but are very few in number ranging from 1 to 2 in an entire day.
+From Mangan again, hired cars are available for different villages in Dzongu.
+Shared jeeps for some villages are also available but are very few ranging from 1 to 2 in an entire day.

 Permits for Dzongu

 Day 1: Arrive at NJP or Bagdogra or Siliguri and travel to Mangan.
-Thereafter to Tingvong Village in upper Dzongu.
+After that, to Tingvong Village in upper Dzongu.

-Second half of the day, explore Tingvong village.
+The second half of the day, explore Tingvong village.
 Visit the school ground.
-Get to know about the intricacies of these mountain tribe.
+Get to know about the intricacies of these mountain tribes.

 Day 3: Hire a car and visit the Hot Springs of Lingdem, the Lepcha museum of Namprikdang and exit Dzongu on the way out.